CShatto99/Resume-Projects/README.md

 # Resume-Projects
-This repository showcases the projects that I have placed on my resume.
 ## 21 Years of Gas Prices
 This project reads and manipulates a large data file of average gas prices since 1993.
 The primary functions of this project sort the gas prices in ascending and descending order, find the lowest and highest gas prices in each year, and finds the average gas prices for each month in each year.
 - [Raw Data File](GasPrices.txt)